Nano flake: Cost

 The high cost of solar energy stems from the difficulty of converting the solar energy into electricity for use, and less than 1 percent of the world's electricity comes from the sun because of this process.
 Nano flakes can potentially help with the economic issues of solar energy by lowering the cost due to an easier process and a better outcome of energy.
 Nano flake technology can potentially make it easier to convert solar energy into electricity estimated at twice the amount that today's solar cells can harvest.
 This new technology can also potentially lower the cost of solar energy because it allows for a reduction in expensive semiconducting silicon.
 Energy loss is also potentially reduced with a shorter distance of the solar energy transportation across smaller Nano flakes.

 Environment

 Nano flake technology can also help keep the environment cleaner as the sun as the source it produces clean pure sustainable energy that can be converted into electricity.
 While fossil fuel is the primary energy source for electricity, using solar energy obtained from Nano flakes will lower dependence on fossil fuels.
 When fossil fuels are burned for use they release a toxic gas which has a huge impact on earth's pollution.
 Also the process of obtaining these fossil fuels is not good for the environment, whether it be mining for coal, drilling for oil, or hydraulic fracturing of the earth's surface to reach the oil and gas.

-Research

-One researcher working on Nano flake technology is Dr. Martin Aagesen at the Niels Bohr Institute at the University of Copenhagen, who holds a PhD from the Nano Science Center.
-Aagesen discovered and published information about the science of Nano flakes in 2007.
-Aagesen is Chief Executive Officer of SunFlake, launched from the Nano Science Center.
-Funding for Nano flake science came from Danish Venture Capital fund SEED capital and University of Copenhagen.